 2EB: What do you suggest we do to improve the content we are creating as writers to influence society?

 Patrick: We must learn to learn.
 Writers need to cast their nets wider and grasp more ideas to enhance the skill.
 We should be authoritative in the opinions we make whiles stating the facts and truth without fear or inducement.
 You do not expect society to get better if you make one-sided opinions.
 Writers need motivation.
 There are few or no schemes to award deserving bloggers, authors, editors, content creators and what have you.
 That further goes to say people need to pay for writing services too.

 2EB: Finally, what advice would you give to anyone who wants to write or publish a book?

 Patrick: Anyone who has the burning desire to have a book should just do it!
-It is important to win to win the attention and admiration of a target audience ahead of the release of your book.
-Aspiring readers should cultivate the habit of making consultations and learning from forerunners in order to be the best at what they’re doing.
+It is important to win the attention and admiration of a target audience ahead of the release of your book.
+Aspiring writers should cultivate the habit of making consultations and learning from forerunners in order to be the best at what they’re doing.
 This is also necessary for networking too.
 Then, they should just write the book with all the passion it deserves.

 2EB: Thanks Patrick

 The details of the launch of Patrick’s book are as follows

 Venue: Bronx View Hotel, Tantra Hills, Accra